jj-tay/OctoLight/README.md

+A modification to OctoLight to use a weird relay module I bought.
+The relay model cannot understand GPIO.HIGH and GPIO.LOW.

 # OctoLight
 A simple plugin that adds a button to the navigation bar for toggleing a GPIO pin on the Raspberry Pi.